ManageIQ/manageiq.org/site/_posts/2017-01-03-last-week-in-manageiq-a-brand-new-euwe.md

 tags: LWIMIQ
 ---

-As the end of 2016 grew closer, and the Winter Solstice brought with it either the longest night or shortest night, depending on which hemisphere you frequent, ManageIQ cut it's latest release Euwe.
+As the end of 2016 grew closer, and the Winter Solstice brought with it either the longest night or shortest night, depending on which hemisphere you frequent, ManageIQ cut its latest release Euwe.
 You can download it [here][1] or clone it from Github [here][2] Happy New Year!

 ## Featured